Gursevak56/task-manaer-backend/README.md

     JWT_SECRET=your_jwt_secret
 4. Run the Application
     npm start
-API Endpoints
+5. API Endpoints
-Auth Routes
+   1.Auth Routes
       POST /register: Register a new user
       POST /login: Login and receive a JWT token
       Task Routes (Protected)
       POST /tasks: Create a new task
       GET /tasks: Retrieve all tasks for the logged-in user PUT /tasks/
       : Update a task
       DELETE /tasks/
       : Delete a task